 Rangefinders can provide different ranges for a number of readings.
 Most center around the settings of the unit.
 For Gen 1 type products (RX-I, RX-II, RX-III, RX-IV) there are a number of settings that could provide different ranges based on conditions.
 2nd (RX-600, RX-750, RX-1000) and 3rd (RX-1000i with DNA) generation rangefinders are also discussed below.

-- First Target – A “setting” that forces the rangefinder to respond with the first range that it detects.
-If there is a blade of grass or a small twig from a tree stand, you could be getting a reading different from you expectations.
+- First Target – A setting that forces the rangefinder to respond with the first range that it detects.
+If there is a blade of grass or a small twig from a tree stand, you could be getting a reading different from your expectations.